 If you were planning on moving this year to take a new position with a new company or even a new position within your current employer, the moving process just got a little more expensive.
+Not only is it expensive, but it can put you under an intense amount of stress as there will be lots of things that you need to have in place before packing up and moving.
+Even things like how you are going to transport your car over to your new home, can take up a lot of your time, and on top of that, you have to think about how much it’s going to cost.
 Prior to the tax law changes that took effect January 1, 2018, companies would often offer new employees a “relocation package” or “moving expense reimbursements” to help subsidize the cost of making the move.
 From a tax standpoint, it was great benefit because those reimbursements were not taxable to the employee.
 Unfortunately that tax benefit has disappeared in 2018 as a result of tax reform.

 Taxable To The Employee

 Starting in 2018, moving expense reimbursements paid to employee will now represent taxable income.
 Due to the change in the tax treatment, employees may need to negotiate a higher expense reimbursement rate knowing that any amount paid to them from the company will represent taxable income.